Seeed-Studio/sscma-example-esp32/README.md

 ## Introduction

-Edgelab examples for Espressif chipsets is a collection of examples for Espressif chipsets.
+The project provides examples of how to deploy models from EdgeLab toEspressif chipsets.
 It is based on the [ESP-IDF](https://github.com/espressif/esp-idf) and [tensorflow lite micro](https://github.com/tensorflow/tflite-micro).

 ## How to Install